practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ### GraalVM and Python

-TL;DR: to make a faster Python program with the help of the GraalVM isn't worth the effort according to my experiences.
+TL;DR: to make a faster Python program with the help of the GraalVM isn't worth the effort according to my experience.
 I couldn't make anything faster, though I found a way to make a working but super-slow program.

 #### a/ Presumably the right way (it's not!)